arnabs542/interviewpractice/stacks/maximum-width-ramp.md

 * Sort A by values but keep indicies
 * For every number in the sorted array, check to see if the number at the original array could give us a larger max\_ramp compared to the previous min\_ind index, and then update min\_ind as needed.

-Runtime is still dominated by sort, but space is now constant.
+Runtime is still dominated by sortings, but space is now constant.

 ##### Stack: